edakturk14/hyperlane-developer-workshop/README.md

 hyperlane --version
 ```

-More on the cli: [Hyperlane CLI](https://docs.hyperlane.xyz/docs/reference/cli)
+To learn more about the CLI, head over to: [Hyperlane CLI](https://docs.hyperlane.xyz/docs/reference/cli)

 ### **2. Set Your Private Key (HYP_KEY)**

 Export your private key as an environment variable.
-This is required for contract deployments:
+The CLI uses HYP_KEY to deploy contracts and interact with chains:

 ```bash
 export HYP_KEY=your_private_key_here